Stenor0515/BMX_token/README.md

 8. Please run "yarn deploy:testnet" to deploy the contract on testnet.
 9. And then please run "yarn verify:mainnet" to verify the contract on mainnet.
 10. And then please run "yarn verify:testnet" to verify the contract on testnet.
+11. And then please run "yarn airdrop" to refund the tokens to previous token holders.